-Date Summary of th e discussion and the resolution Attendan ce records of the me ember A Resolution: • Annual bonus in respect of the year ended March All members April 26, 2022 31, 2022. attended June 20, 2022 Resolution: Appointment of the Director with the right to convoke the board of directors meetings.
+Date Summary of the discussion and the resolution of the member April 26, 2022 Resolution: Annual bonus in respect of the year ended March 31, 2022.
+All members attended June 20, 2022 Resolution: Appointment of the Director with the right to convoke the board of directors meetings.
 The Director who reports the executions of the committee's duties to the board of the directors meetings.
+All members attended

 The Compensation Policy of Nomura Group and base salary of the Directors and Executive Officers.
 Base salary of Statutory Officers.
 Granting of deferred stock-based compensation awards (RSUs) to Directors and Executive Officers.
-All attended members September 26, 2022 Resolution: Discussion: Individual base salary of the Directors and Executive Officers.
+September 26, 2022 Resolution: Discussion: Individual base salary of the Directors and Executive Officers.
 Group CEO compensation.
-All attended members December 6, 2022 Discussion: Director Pay compensation.
-All attended members February 15, 2023 Reporting: • Appointment of an Outside Director as an advisor to a subsidiary of the Company.
-All attended members March 1, 2023 Resolution: • Appointment of an Outside Director as an advisor to a subsidiary of the Company.
-All attended members March 31, 2023 Resolution: • Annual base salary of Statutory Officers the year ended March 31, 2024.
-All members

-Discussion: • Review of policies governing compensation for attended Directors and Executive Officers.
+All members attended December 6, 2022 Discussion: Director Pay compensation.
+All members attended February 15, 2023 Reporting: Appointment of an Outside Director as an advisor to a subsidiary of the Company.
+All members attended March 1, 2023 Resolution: Appointment of an Outside Director as an advisor to a subsidiary of the Company.
+All members attended March 31, 2023 Resolution: Discussion: Annual base salary of Statutory Officers the year ended March 31, 2024.
+Review of policies governing compensation for Directors and Executive Officers.
+All members attended